lancediarmuid/YouTube-GPT-Translator-for-Chinese/README.md

 - This project heavily relies on YouTube, OpenAI, and Google official products, and there is no guarantee of its perpetual effectiveness.
 - When using this project in mainland China, please comply with relevant laws and regulations.

-- 本项目是基于YouTube Summary with ChatGPT Fork出来的开源项目
-- 本项目高度依赖于YouTube、OpenAI和Google官方产品，不保证永远有效
-- 本项目在中国大陆境内使用时请遵守相关法律法规

-## Feedback and Support 反馈与支持
+## Feedback and Support

 If you have any questions or feedback regarding the YouTube AI Translator extension, please feel free to email me at lewis.q.zhang@gmail.com.
-This project is forked from YouTube_Summary_with_ChatGPT, and special thanks to kazuki-sf for their contribution to the open-source community.
+This project is forked from [YouTube_Summary_with_ChatGPT](https://github.com/kazuki-sf/YouTube_Summary_with_ChatGPT), and special thanks to kazuki-sf for their contribution to the open-source community.

-如果你对 YouTube AI Translator 扩展有任何问题或反馈，请在发Email:lewis.q.zhang@gmail.com给我。本项目Fork自[YouTube_Summary_with_ChatGPT](https://github.com/kazuki-sf/YouTube_Summary_with_ChatGPT)，感谢kazuki-sf对开源社区的贡献。